-Local Motors is one of those futuristic companies that comes along every so often, in order to redefine an entire method of manufacturing.
+Local Motors is one of those futuristic companies that comes along every so often in order to redefine an entire method of manufacturing.
 The company has garnered a ton of attention after announcing that they will be 3D printing an entire vehicle at the International Manufacturing Technology Show in Chicago on September 8th-13th of this year.

-If that wasn’t intriguing enough, maybe the fact that they want you and I to help design the vehicle, will be.
+If that wasn’t intriguing enough, maybe the fact that they want you and me to help design the vehicle will be.
 That’s right, Local Motors today announced and launched the 3D Printed Car Design Challenge.
 The challenge wants designers, both expert and amateur alike, to submit designs for the vehicle.
-Local Motors will possibly use entrant’s design ideas for its 3D printed vehicle, as well as award several awesome prizes.
+Local Motors will possibly use the entrant’s design ideas for its 3D printed vehicle, as well as award several awesome prizes.
 The challenge will run for 6 weeks, until May 13th, and give away over $10,000 in prize money to the winners.
 Winners will be announced on May 30th.

 “Historically, producing a new vehicle from a new design has represented a significant investment in tooling and a large commitment in time to integrate multiple structures and components,” said Jay Rogers, Local Motors CEO.
 “This effort to design and deliver the first co-created vehicle using this digital technology and manufacturing process could change the process and speed in which vehicles are designed and built.”